SatyKrish/aks-csi-storage-drivers/docs/azure-disks-dynamic-volume.md

-# Dynamic Persistent Volume using Azure Disks CSI Driver
+# Azure Disks Dynamic Persistent Volume

 The Azure disk CSI driver is CSI specification compliant, and used by AKS to manage the lifecycle of Azure disks attached to the pod as `PersistentVolume`.